-1. Casing and Cementing of Existing, Sidetrack and/or Replacement Wells
+1. Casing and Cementing

-The Permittee shall case and cement the well(s) to prevent the movement of fluids into strata other than the authorized injection interval (See permit Part II.C.3).
-Casing and cement shall be installed in accordance with a casing and cement program approved by the Director and in accordance with EPA Class I well construction practices (40 CFR § 146.12) and will also follow the State of Alaska/AOGCC Regulations (20 AAC 25.412 and 20 AAC 25.252).
-For any other future Class I wells to be drilled at this location (including replacement/sidetracks), in addition to the above requirements, the Permittee shall provide not less than ten days advance notice to the Director or EPA authorized representative to witness all cementing operations.
-If primary cement returns to surface are not observed for the surface casing cementing procedure, the Director or an authorized representative is to be notified as to the nature of the augmented testing proposed to ensure the integrity of the cement bond and adequacy of any Top Job procedure.
+The Permittee shall case and cement the well(s) to prevent the movement of fluids into strata other than the authorized injection interval (see II.C.4, below).
+Casing and cement shall be installed in accordance with a casing and cement program approved by the Director and in accordance with EPA Class I well construction practices (40 C.F.R. § 146.12) and the State of Alaska/AOGCC Regulations (20 AAC § 25.412 and 20 AAC § 25.252).

+If primary cement returns to surface are not observed for the 9 \(^{\frac{1}{3}}\) inch surface casing cementing procedure, the Director or authorized representative is to be notified as to the nature of the augmented testing proposed to ensure the integrity of the cement bond and adequacy of any Top Job procedure.
+The Cement Bond/Ultrasonic Imaging (USIT) logs and pressure tests (leak off test and/or formation integrity test) will be run for both the 9 \(^{\frac{1}{3}}\) inch surface and 7 inch injection casings to confirm zonal isolation and verify casing integrity.
+The Permittee shall provide not less than ten days advance notice to the Director for all cementing operations.